The Basics of Heat Calculations

-When selecting a process heater for industrial/manufacturing applications, one of the most common mistakes is making a selection based on its temperature rating rather than its power rating.
+One of the most common mistakes we see our customers making when selecting a process heater is basing their choice on temperature rating rather than power rating.
 Temperature can be important but is generally a dependant variable.
 In this article we will discuss why the power rating is such an important parameter and some of the fundamentals needed to calculate your process requirements.

 There are a myriad of factors that will impact the heat requirements of any process.
 Below are some of the design criteria you should consider.
 In any given application some of these criteria will be relevant and some will not (or will have such a small affect as to be negligible).